-Professor of Economic History, specializing in agricultural and rural history from the early modern era to the present.
-I am active in the Flemish CORN-network (Comparative Rural History of the North Sea Area) and founding member of the board of the EURHO (European Rural History Organisation).
-I am on the editorial board of Zeitschrift für Agrargeschichte und Agrarsoziologi and The Agricultural History Review (UK) and consulting editor of Agriculutural History (US).
+Researcher and Professor Emeritus of Economic History, specializing in early modern to recent agricultural history.
+Active in the Flemish CORN-network (Comparative Rural History of the North Sea Area), founding member of the board of the European Rural History Organisation, member of the executive committee of the US Agricultural History Society.
+On the editorial board of Zeitschrift für Agrargeschichte und Agrarsoziologi (D), Historia Agraria (ESP) and The Agricultural History Review (UK).

-Akademiska meriter: FD, docent
+Akademiska meriter: FD, Docent

-Before my doctoral dissertation in 1987, I worked with the early modern Agrarian society in Sweden.
-I wrote about social differentiation amongst peasant farmers and 19th century enclosures and I published a book on proto-industrialization in Northern Sweden.
-My dissertation gave new inputs to the debate on pre-industrial living standards and the long Malthusian wave.
-I studied food consumption from the early 17th to the mid 19th century and used quantitative data from institutions for the support of paupers.
-I could show increasingly stable consumption during the 18th century, but also a growing one-sidedness (dependence on grain).
-Parts of the dissertation were presented on international conferences; it was summarized in English in a book with substantial dissemination in scientific society.
+In my doctoral dissertation I studied food consumption from the early 17th to the mid 19th century and used quantitative data from institutions for the support of paupers.
+The dissertation gave new inputs to the debate on pre-industrial living standards and the long Malthusian wave.
+I could show increasingly stable and improved consumption levels during the 18th century, but also a growing one-sidedness (dependence on grain).
+Parts of the dissertation were presented on international conferences; it was summarized in English in a book with substantial dissemination in the scientific society.
 Connecting to my thesis I wrote an article discussing and correcting previous research on the topic and a heavily used overview of old systems of measurement.
 In several publications I extended the study of food consumption to the mid 20th century.
-I returned to pre-industrial food consumption in an internationally published book chapter 2006.
+I returned to pre-industrial food consumption in a MIT-publsihed published book chapter in 2006.

 I also contributed a chapter on 18th–19th century Agrarian literature in the book Jordpäron and an internationally published book chapter where I developed the international connotations of certain themes in the older Agrarian literature.